 While irrigation is permitted any day of the

-week from May 1 through Aug.
-31, your
+week from May 1 until Sept.
+1, your

 landscape probably needs less.

-While daily landscape watering is permitted, landscapes can stay healthy and look great with less water.
-Monitor your landscape closely during the hot summer days and adjust watering times or add watering days only as needed.
+Monitor your landscape closely during the hot summer days and adjust watering times or days as needed.

-Mandatory watering restrictions prohibit sprinkler irrigation between the hours of 11 a.m. and 7 p.m. from May 1 until Oct.
+Watering restrictions prohibit sprinkler irrigation between the hours of 11 a.m. and 7 p.m. from May 1 until Sept.
 1.

 You may hand water your landscape at any time of day, but use a hose with a positive shut-off nozzle.

-Water your landscape after sunset and before sunrise to reduce evaporation caused by wind and heat.
-Mandatory watering restrictions permit watering any day of the week until the end of August.
+Water your landscape early in the morning, before sunrise, to reduce evaporation caused by wind and heat.

 Use the cycle and soak sprinkler irrigation method, which allows the soil to absorb water slowly and reduces the risk of runoff.
 Water four days per week and increase the schedule only if your landscape needs more water.

 Winds can send sprinkler water in unintended directions, saturating the sidewalk more than the lawn.
 Watering during rainy periods can cause soil over-saturation and wasteful runoff.
 Shut off the sprinklers on windy or rainy days and save as much as 500 gallons of water a day.